Informed Initialization for Bayesian Optimization and Active Learning: Background

 \subsection{Bayesian Active Learning}

-Bayesian Active Learning (BAL) and Bayesian Experimental Design (BED)~\citep{chaloner1995bed} aims to improve predictive models by strategically selecting data points that are most informative, either with regard to the model or to future predictions.
-A central quantity is the Expected Information Gain (EIG):
+Bayesian Active Learning (BAL) and Bayesian Experimental Design (BED)~\citep{chaloner1995bed} aim to improve predictive models by selecting data points that are most informative, either with regard to the model or to future predictions.
+A key quantity is the Expected Information Gain (EIG):

 where $\ent$ is the Shannon (differential) entropy and $\xi$ is a parameter of interest.
 Importantly, EIG is symmetric, and can be equivalently formulated as an entropy reduction over $y(\bm{x})$, instead of $\xi$.